Merovingian illumination: Chelles

 Chelles, in Seine-et-Marne, was the seat of a Merovingian palace.
-In 584, Chilperic I was assassinated there on the orders of the mayor of the Landry palace, lover of Frédégonde, the king's own wife.
+In 584, Chilperic I was assassinated there on the orders of the mayor of the palace, Landric, lover of Fredegund, the king's own wife.
 A first abbey of nuns was founded by Clotilde in the sixth century.
-It was rebuilt in the 7th century by Bathilde, wife of Clovis II.
-The historian Bernard Bischoff has shown that nine nuns of this abbey, whose names are known, copied and illuminated at the end of the Merovingian era, three manuscripts for the archchaplain of Charlemagne, Bishop Hildebold of Cologne.
+It was rebuilt in the 7th century by Bathild, wife of Clovis II.
+The historian Bernhard Bischoff has shown that nine nuns of this abbey, whose names are known, copied and illuminated at the end of the Merovingian era, three manuscripts for the archchaplain of Charlemagne, Bishop Hildebold of Cologne.
 These are Ms. 63, 65, 67, late 8th century, now in the library of Cologne Cathedral.

 Saint-Denis Abbey

 The scriptorium of the abbey of Saint-Denis, protected by Charles Martel and Pepin the Short, is, according to some historians, perhaps the place of production of one of the most famous Merovingian illuminated manuscripts: the Gelasian Sacramentary which keeps track transformations of the liturgy due to Gelasius.
 Vatican, Apostolic Library, Reg.
 Lat.
 316.